 Orangeburg County Criminal Sentenced to Life in Prison

 On Monday, October 8th, the jury was finalized in the Moncks Corner Courthouse, for the trial against Roger Williams.
 The Orangeburg County Criminal Defense trial continues through the second week of October.
-By Thursday, the jury had convened, and sentenced Williams to life in prison.

 Williams was accused and convicted of homicide by child abuse.
 In 2010, his 2-year-old son, Rodricus, fell ill, but Williams told his girlfriend, Grace Trotman, not to call a doctor.
 According to autopsy reports, the child died from a blow to the head, and Grace Trotman pleaded guilty last year to her part in the crime, which included dumping the child’s body into a dumpster and lying to authorities about when her child went missing.

 The couple initially told authorities in July 2010 that Rodricus had fallen into the water off Charleston’s Battery, and possibly drowned.
 The police ordered a massive search for the child, whom they later discovered was never actually in the water.
 Shortly after, the couple was arrested.

 In 2011, Trotman admitted to the FBI that she made up the missing child story to cover up Rodriguez’s death.

 After the child died, authorities were directed to a mobile home in Orangeburg County, where they found the child’s body in a dumpster, filled with 450 lbs of cement.

 Orangeburg County Criminal Defense Charges of Child Endangerment, Domestic Abuse, or Homicide are serious